 The Office of Vital Records issues birth and death certificates.
 Birth and death records are confidential and available only to the person named on the certificate, immediate family, or legal representatives with proper documentation.

-NOTE: Our offices will be closed on Monday, Sept.
-24 and Tuesday, Sept.
-25, reopening at 8am on Wednesday, Sept.
-26. We apologize for any inconvenience.
+NOTE: Our offices will be closed on Tuesday, December 11 for training.
+We will reopen on Wednesday, December 12 at 8am.
+We apologize for any inconvenience.

 Current government-issued photo identification is required for all requests.